stormpath/stormpath-documentation/source/auth_n.rst

 - **Client Credentials Grant Type**: Provides the ability to exchange an API Key for an Access Token.
 - **Social Grant Type:** Allows you to exchange a user's social Access Token or Authorization Code
 - **Refresh Grant Type:** Provides the ability to generate another Access Token based on a special Refresh Token.
+- **Stormpath Factor Challenge Grant Type:** Provides the ability to generate an Access Token with (jakubtodo)

 To understand how to use Token-based Authentication, you need to talk about the different types of tokens that are available.
 To see how to generate an OAuth token, see :ref:`below <generate-oauth-token>`.